- Unix Commands Reference

 findsmb - Unix, Linux Command

-takes bugs in Windows95 into account when trying to find a Netbios name registered of the remote machine.
+-r Controls whether findsmb takes bugs in Windows95 into account when trying to find a Netbios name registered of the remote machine.
 This option is disabled by default because it is specific to Windows 95 and Windows 95 machines only.
 If set, nmblookup(1) will be called with -B option.

 There will be a '+' in front of the workgroup name for machines that are local master browsers for that workgroup.
 There will be an '*' in front of the workgroup name for machines that are the domain master browser for that workgroup.
 Machines that are running Windows for Workgroups, Windows 95 or Windows 98 will not show any information about the operating system or server version.

 The command with -r option must be run on a system without nmbd(8) running.
 If nmbd is running on the system, you will only get the IP address and the DNS name of the machine.
 To get proper responses from Windows 95 and Windows 98 machines, the command must be run as root and with -r option on a machine without nmbd running.

 This man page is correct for version 3.0 of the Samba suite.